rebustron/optimism/ops/tag-service/README.md

 It can be triggered from the Github Actions panel in the monorepo

 # Tag Tool
-Tag Tool is a minimal rewrite of the Tag Service to let operators prepare and commit tags from commandline It accepts:
+Tag Tool is a minimal rewrite of the Tag Service to let operators prepare and commit tags from command line It accepts:
 * Service name
 * Bump Amount [major, minor, patch, prerelease, finalize-prerelease]